toltec-dev/toltec/web/index.rst

     $ echo "cbe83d1ae2d3ef6291a2b57202bb59aace14f2f1849bbdb09552a7419995294a bootstrap" | sha256sum -c
     $ bash bootstrap

-.. class:: left
+.. class:: twocolumn

-  To automatically install Toltec, run the bootstrap script in a SSH session on your reMarkable
+  To install Toltec, run the bootstrap script in a SSH session on your reMarkable

-.. class:: right
+.. class:: twocolumn

   This script installs the toltec package repository and `related tools <#>`_.